davide-beltrame/medimg-saliency-benchmark/README.md

 This repository contains the code and results for a research project investigating the explainability and human alignment of deep learning models for pneumonia detection in chest X-rays.

 *We would like to thank our medical annotators:
-Carmen, Claudia, Diana, Francesca, Giovanni, Giovanni P., Lorenzo, Luca G., Matilde M., Sara, Simone P., Tommaso D..
+Carmen, Claudia, Diana, Francesca, Giovanni P., Lorenzo, Luca G., Matilde M., Sara, Simone P., Tommaso D..
 Their medical expertise and generous support in annotating the images were essential for the success of this project.*

 ## Overview